 An introduction to the literary and cultural traditions of Native American, African American, and Hispanic American people and to general issues of cultural marginalization of minorities in the American experience.
-(3 Credits, 3 Lecture)
+(3 credits, 3 Lecture)

-LIT 260 English Lit Survey I IAI H3 912
+English Lit Survey I

-Prerequisite: ENG 120; Minimum grade C Students will read and study British literary works to 1800 that are indicative and reflective of the time period's influential authors and evolving ideas.
-(3 Credits, 3 Lecture)
+Students will read and study British literary works to 1800 that are indicative and reflective of the time period's influential authors and evolving ideas.
+(3 credits, 3 Lecture)

-LIT 261 English Lit Survey II IAI H3 913
+English Lit Survey II

-Prerequisite: ENG 120; Minimum grade C Students will read and study British literary works from 1800 to the present that are indicative and reflective of the time period's influential authors and evolving ideas.
-(3 Credits, 3 Lecture)
+Students will read and study British literary works from 1800 to the present that are indicative and reflective of the time period's influential authors and evolving ideas.
+(3 credits, 3 Lecture)

+Literature/Women

-LIT 270 Literature/Women IAI H3 911D
+IAI H3 911D